 The thought of being able to watch Women on the Verge of a Nervous Breakdown (1988) without also having to read it fills me with so many warm fuzzies.
 It tops every other reason for learning Spanish.

 If you’re a film fan and you are considering learning a language, I recommend asking yourself the same question.
 What country’s films do I love the most?
-Do I love the French New Wave movement?
+Do I love the?
 Am I really getting into South Korean horror?
 It could be the justification you’ve been looking for to choose a language.

 Hasta aquí todo bien

-I’ve been attempting to learn Spanish since August last year, just before I went to Granada.
+I’ve been attempting to learn Spanish since August last year, just before.
 It’s going moderately well but I’m not putting too much pressure on myself.
 Little and often has been my mantra for learning Spanish.

 I’ve downloaded the Duolingo App and it’s working for me at the moment.
 I sometimes feel like the phrases and vocabulary it is teaching me aren’t the most immediately relevant, but if I plan to be conversational I guess it’s all useful.